asplogic/enclose/index.md

 function myfunc() { [native code] }
 ```

-### Node and io.js
+### Node.js and io.js

-You can choose what runtime to wrap your project in - node 0.12.x or
+You can choose what runtime to wrap your project in - node.js 0.12.x or
 io.js.
 Both branches are supported.

-EncloseJS project does not aim to add new features to node, to avoid
+EncloseJS project does not aim to add new features to node.js - to
-undesirable issues and to have predictable stability.
-Let's keep it
+avoid undesirable issues, to have predictable stability and to make
-vanilla.
+node.js native modules compatible with enclosed executables.

 ### Fast

 It takes seconds to make an executable.
 You dont need to build
-node/io.js from sources in order to make the binary.
+node.js/io.js from sources in order to make the binary.
 EncloseJS is
 shipped with precompiled parts, ready for bundling.

 ### Unlimited code